An Adversarial Approach to Identification: Introduction

 \subsubsection{Organization.}

 We introduce our main result in Section \ref{sec:mainIDresult}.
-This result applies to a very general class of models, which we then specialize to semiparametric models with unobserved heterogeneity in Section \ref{sec:semiparametric_pushforward} and with observed covariates in Section \ref{sec:convexityinmodels}.
-To illustrate that our results apply to a broader class of models than nonlinear panels, we illustrate our approach on the semiparametric binary choice model with a discrete regressor in Section \ref{sec:example_manski}.
-Section \ref{sec:adversarial} shows how the discrepancy function and identified set can be computed via linear programming.
+This result applies to a very general class of models.
+We specialize the result to semiparametric models with unobserved heterogeneity in Section \ref{sec:semiparametric_pushforward} and with observed covariates in Section \ref{sec:convexityinmodels}.
+We also illustrate our approach on the semiparametric binary choice model with a discrete regressor in Section \ref{sec:example_manski}.
+Section \ref{sec:adversarial} shows that the discrepancy function and identified set can be computed via linear programming.
+Section \ref{sec:nonlinearpanels} extends all results to models with parametric error terms: Section \ref{sec:panel_ID_theta} focuses on the identification of common parameters, Section \ref{sec:panel_ID_counterfactuals} on the identification of both structural and counterfactual parameters, and Section \ref{linprog_parametric} discusses computation via linear programming.
 Section \ref{sec:application_to_panels} applies the results to panel models.
-Section \ref{sec:inference} presents our inference procedure.
-Section \ref{sec:conclusion} concludes.
-All proofs and additional remarks and results are in the Appendix.
+Appendix \ref{sec:additional_remark} contains additional remarks, including inference in Section \ref{sec:inference}, while Appendix \ref{sec:proofs} contains proofs not contained in the main text.